render3d/getUmbrelPi4B/README.md

 # getUmbrelPi4B
-Instructions for basic self hosting on a Pi 4, using Umbrel with a slim install of Ubuntu for SSH capability.
+Instructions for basic self hosting on a Pi 4, using Umbrel with a slim install of Ubuntu for SSH accessibility.
 Adapted from [this guide](https://thecryptogarage.com/umbrel-linux-ubuntu-node-build/) for compatibility on a Pi 4 Model B.

 ## Instructions